-where $\text{count}(aa \in \mathcal{T}_i)$ is the number of times amino acid $aa$ appears in the multiset $\mathcal{T}_i$.
-For the unaligned positions (i.e., where no similar structure is retrieved or no residue on retrieved structure aligns with a particular residue $i$), the multiset $\mathcal{T}_i$ will be empty.
+where $\text{count}(aa \in \mathcal{T}_i)$ is the number of times amino acid type $aa$ appears in the set $\mathcal{T}_i$.
+For the unaligned positions, where no similar structure is retrieved, or no residue on the retrieved structure aligns, the set $\mathcal{T}_i$ will be empty.
 For these positions, we assign a uniform distribution to provide a non-informative prior.

-The resulting profile $\{\bm{\Pi}_{i}\}_{i=1}^N$ serves as an evolutionary-informed prior.
-This profile is then used as an additional conditioning input to our denoising model, guiding the sequence generation towards amino acid choices validated in known structures.
+The resulting profile $\{\bm{\Pi}_{i}\}_{i=0}^{N-1}$ serves as the protein knowledge mined from the natural protein data.
+This profile is then used as an additional input to our diffusion model, guiding the sequence generation towards amino acid types validated in known structures.